nishamghimire5/airflow-file-compression/README.md

    - Compress it and store it in the "compressed-files" bucket
    - Move the original to the "processed-files" bucket
    - Send an email notification with file statistics

+## Testing the Setup

+### To test local file processing:

+1. Make sure `file_sensor_dag` is enabled
+2. Copy a test file to your shared folder: `/opt/airflow/shared_folder/`
+3. The sensor will detect it within 30 seconds and trigger processing

+### To test MinIO processing:

+1. Make sure `minio_frequent_checker_dag` is enabled
+2. Upload a file to the `source-files` bucket through the MinIO console (http://localhost:9001)
+3. The checker will detect it within 10 seconds and trigger processing

 ## How the Event-Driven System Works